davidteather/BackpackTf-API/README.md

 You need to register for an API key and create an app to use all the fucntions of this api at [BackpackTF](https://backpack.tf/developer)

 ### Installing

-If you need help installing or run into some error, please open an issue.
-I will try to help out as much as I can.

-Tested with python 3.7.3

 ```
 pip install BackpackTF